Trafalgar-D-water/Home-Server/README.md

 # Home Server

-In this tutorial I will guide you how to create a home server in your old laptop using Ubuntu.
+In this tutorial I will guide you to how to create a home server in your old laptop using Ubuntu.

 -> First install Ubuntu's latest server version in thier official website.